-The previous lemma tell us that given a deterministic point $(x_0,y_0)\in\mathbb{R}\times[-1,-\alpha]$, then with high probability and if $n$ is large enough there exists a trajectory in $\xi^n$ such that its starting point is as close as we desire from $(x_0,y_0)$.
+\begin{proof} It follows from the properties of Poisson processes and the Borel-Cantelli lemma. \end{proof} The previous lemma tell us that given a deterministic point $(x_0,y_0)\in\mathbb{R}\times[-1,-\alpha]$, then with high probability and if $n$ is large enough there exists a trajectory in $\xi^n$ such that its starting point is as close as we desire from $(x_0,y_0)$.